Mao-69/untouchable_to_prime/README.md

 +------------+------------+------------+------------+---------------+
 ```

-Numbers that share the same Totients, Digit Sums and Prime Number 17:
+Numbers that share the same Totient,
+Totient Sums and Prime Number 17:
 ```
 | Number | Totient | Digit Sum | Result | Is Prime |
 |--------|---------|-----------|--------|--------- |